 Unlike some ambient music, Loyal, Jakub Alexander's release under the Heathered Pearls moniker, embraces the idea of melody with understated but distinct sounds emerging from the loops Alexander uses to construct his tracks.
 "I wanted to find a world that was built on repetition, erosion and melody because making these songs was about recreating soothing environments."

 The album's roots lie in a very utilitarian idea: "I started writing what now has become Loyal as a mental break from my personal anxieties," Alexander says.
 A study in the hypnotic, calming qualities of music, Loyal is also a tribute to Alexander's mother and Aunt (featured on the cover) who were crucial in instilling the taste and aesthetics so key to his music.
 "My mom introduced me to my first ambient record over 10 years ago.
 Loyal is a response to this."

 This is a record that's full of delicate beauty.
 It embraces fragility and lightness, sounding entirely natural despite being created electronically.
 Tracks ebb and flow into the mix and the songs themselves wash into your headphones like waves receding slowly into silence.
 The music is unabashedly beautiful with gentle currents of low level tones and gleaming sparkles of synth loops that build and decay.

-The ambient project Heathered Pearls was the brainchild of Polish-born Brooklynite Jakub Alexander, who had a career deeply rooted in music before he ever released any of his own.
-He was music ...check out Heathered Pearls's page and other releases
+Heathered Pearls is Polish-born Brooklynite Jakub Alexander, whose career in music was deeply rooted before ever releasing his own.
+Curator for Tycho’s ISO50 blog, co-founder of the Moodgadg...check out Heathered Pearls's page and other releases